 |Part-time study available||No, full-time only|

 This MSc is a challenging one-year taught Masters degree programme that provides students with a range of advanced topics drawn from wireless communications and communications related signal processing (including associated enabling technologies).
 It provides an excellent opportunity to acquire the necessary skills to enter careers in some of the most dynamic fields in wireless communications.

-This programme builds on the internationally recognised research strengths of the Communications Systems and Networks (CSN) Group within the Centre for Communications Research.
+This programme builds on the internationally recognised research strengths of the Communications Systems and Networks (CSN) Group and High Performance Networks (HPN) group.
 This group conducts pioneering research in a number of key fundamental and experimental work areas including Spatial Channel Measurements and Predictions, Information Theory, Advanced Wireless Access (Cellular and WLAN) and RF Technologies.
 The group has well-equipped laboratories with state-of-the-art test and measurement equipment and first-class computational facilities.